-Inside, the arcade separating the presbytery part from the nave, received a semicircular arch and support on Romanesque consoles with leafy motifs.
-Originally, the interior of the building was illuminated by semicircular, small windows, and the entrance led through a southern portal with a tympanum from the beginning of the 13th century with a poorly outlined trefoil crown.
+Inside the church, the chancel arcade, separating the presbytery part from the nave, received a semicircular arch and support on Romanesque consoles with deciduous motifs.
+Originally, the interior of the building was illuminated by small, semicircular windows, and the entrance led from the south through a portal with a tympanum from the beginning of the 13th century, with a poorly outlined trefoil head.
+It show Christ trampling on beasts surrounded by two saints.
+As there was no St. Nicholas, the patron of the church, and the tympanum was not adapted to the shape of the jamb, it can be assumed that it was originally intended for the Norbertine nunnery in Imbramowice.
+The building’s ornament was also an unusual, four-sided, moulded recess located at an angle on the eastern gable of the chancel, in which the statue of the Madonna was embedded.

 The massive church tower was divided into five floors, with a treasury on the ground floor and a gallery on the first floor.
 In the ground floor of the tower there was a square, cross-vaulted chamber, illuminated by slit holes.
 Originally, this room opened onto the nave with an arcade, next to which a small semicircular portal was placed on the northern side.
 At its threshold, two beam holes were exposed, on which a timber porch rested (at a height of 2.8 meters), connected by stairs or a ladder to the interior of the nave.
 On the other side, the portal led to narrow stairs located in the thickness of the northern wall, specially thickened for this purpose, to the gallery in the tower.
 In the higher, defensive storey of the tower, openings in the form of arrowslits or observation windows were placed.
 In the top storey, a two-light windows were used, separated by columns with cube capitals.
 The higher storeys of the tower had no connection with the gallery and it is not known how it were accessible from the nave.